 Legislative Action Center

 While not quite the “Blue Wave” that some pundits had predicted, Michigan Democrats had reason to be happy on November 6, as they managed to re-take the governor’s mansion for the first time in eight years, pick up seats in both chambers of the Michigan Legislature, flip two Republican seats in Congress from red to blue, and pick up a seat on the Michigan Supreme Court.
 The 100th Michigan Legislature, set to begin this January, will see a tremendous amount of change, with new leadership in three of the four legislative caucuses, 30 new members in the Michigan Senate, and dozens of new representatives in the Michigan House.
 With all this new blood, it remains essential that we develop relationships with the newcomers while strengthening those we have with returning lawmakers.

 The MAC Grassroots Action Project

 MAC staff has compiled a comprehensive listing of each of Michigan’s 14 Congressional districts, 38 Michigan Senate districts, and 110 Michigan House of Representatives districts, broken down by MAC district.
-Each legislative district also outlines exactly which communities (counties, cities, townships, etc.) are contained within its borders, as well as candidates for each office from the major parties (Democratic, Republican, and in some districts Libertarian).
-It also contains historical data on the district’s political “base,” determined by past legislative and presidential voting results.
+Each legislative district also outlines exactly which communities (counties, cities, townships, etc.) are contained within its borders, as well as that district’s senator or representative.
+During election years, the documents will contain candidates for each office from the major parties (Democratic, Republican, and in some districts Libertarian), as well as historical data on the district’s political “base,” determined by past legislative and presidential voting results.

-This project gives us an opportunity to determine which races will have the greatest direct effect on control of the legislature, and potentially the future of chiropractic in the state and our members.
+This project gives us an opportunity to determine which lawmakers (and races in election years) will have the greatest direct effect on passage of our legislative agenda (or control of the legislature) and potentially the future of chiropractic in the state and our members.

 416 W. Ionia, Lansing, MI 48933